Why stay at The Vagabond During World Cup

 July 18, 2026 Bronze Final Third-place playoff 17:00

 Note: Specific kickoff times may be adjusted by FIFA closer to the tournament.
 Ticket Warning: Official World Cup tickets are only sold through FIFA.
 There are no paper tickets.
 Ignore the Guy-With-A-VIP-Lanyard walking along Ocean Drive who says he can get you in.
-And your friend's "2nd cousin who knows someone" doesn't!
+Your friend's "2nd cousin who knows someone" doesn't!
 "If it ain't from FIFA, assume it isn’t real.

 Getting to Hard Rock Stadium from The Vagabond